hrbrmstr/nizdos/README.md

-nizdos.py - Ancient Indo-European word for "Nest"
+nizdos.py
 ===================================

+("nizdos" is an  Ancient Indo-European word for "Nest")

 Script to: